Pulmonary Function Tests

 They are sometimes done in healthy people as part of a routine physical.
 They are

-also routinely done in certain types of work environments to ensure employee health.
+also routinely done in certain types of work environments to make sure of employee

+health.
 This might be in graphite factories or coal mines.
-Or you may have PFTs if your healthcare
+Or you may have PFTs if

 Trouble breathing from injury to the chest or a recent surgery

-Chronic lung conditions, such as asthma, bronchiectasis, emphysema, or chronic bronchitis
+Long-term (chronic) lung conditions, such as asthma, bronchiectasis, emphysema, or

 Asbestosis, a lung disease caused by inhaling asbestos fibers